The Honey Harvest

 Objective Uncapping is the first technical step of extraction.
 Careful work reduces the load on the filters, limits honey losses and preserves wax quality. |

 The tools.
-The uncapping knife — whether cold, heated in hot water or electric — remains the reference for clean work on regular frames.
+The uncapping knife — whether cold, heated in hot water or electrically — remains the reference for clean work on regular frames.
 The uncapping fork is useful for irregular or slightly sunken areas.
 The key is to cut as shallowly as possible: the objective is to open the cells, not to remove a layer of comb.

-2.3 Extracting: running the centrifuge
+2.3 Extracting: managing the centrifugation

 |